reasec/certificate-pinning-spring-web-client/README.md

 The returned WebClient is the standard spring reactive WebClient, so you could use as you already do.

-This library create a custom SSLContext with an additional TrustManager that will add the pinning functionality, standard functionality of the default SSLContext and TrustManagers remains, such checkin the PIKX path and trust certificates management.
+This library create a custom [SSLContext](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) with an additional [TrustManager](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/TrustManager.html) that will add the pinning functionality, standard functionality of the default [SSLContext](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) and [TrustManager](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/TrustManager.html) remains, such checkin the PIKX path and trust certificates management.

-Since this is handle in the SSLContext and TrustManager, ssl handshake we will aborted if the pinning do not match avoiding additional conversation with the destination server.
+Since this is handle in the [SSLContext](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/SSLContext.html) and [TrustManager](https://docs.oracle.com/javase/8/docs/api/javax/net/ssl/TrustManager.html) the [SSL Handshake](https://medium.com/@kasunpdh/ssl-handshake-explained-4dabb87cdce) we will aborted if the pinning do not match avoiding additional conversation with the destination server.

 ## Tools